polypoly-eu/polyPod/README.md

 By convention, these specifications are called “endpoints”.

-Servers can implement this endpoint specification and may choose to use `async` methods at any point:
+Servers can implement this endpoint specification and may choose to use `async` methods at any point.
+We assume port-authority as a transport layer.

 ```typescript
 import {endpointServer, ServerOf} from "@polypoly-eu/postoffice";